netsec-ethz/rains/man/zpub.md

 * `SigSigningInterval`: this option only has an effect when AddSignatureMetaData is true.
 Defines the time interval in seconds over which the assertions' signature lifetimes are uniformly spread out.
-* `SignContainedAssertions`: this option only has an effect when AddSignatureMetaData is true.
-If set to true, all assertions contained in a shard or zone are signed as well.
 * `DoConsistencyCheck`: if set to true, all consistency checks are performed before signing.
 The check involves: TODO CFE
 * `SortShards`: If set to true, makes sure that all assertions withing the shard are sorted before